Skip to content

 • Being placed on a live image for a Linux or BSD distro, since it supports VT100, is small and self-contained, has a built-in log, man page and image viewer, has an optional nano/pico mode, can be used as EDITOR=o visudo and has built-in support for neatly formatting /etc/fstab files.

-• Writing any number of words in a distraction-free fullscreen environment (toggle the status bar via the ctrl-o menu to see the word count in the status bar).
+• Writing any number of words in a distraction-free fullscreen environment (toggle the status bar by pressing ctrl-g to see the word count).

 Screenshots